Salumpharesy/data-analysis-projects/plant-data-set/README.md

 ## Questions

-- Show the price distribution.
-(High, Low and average Price.
+- Show the price distribution (high, low and average price).

 - Identify the names of the plants of which the price is above the average price.